-Police to excavate site in search for children missing for 52 years
+Police start digging at site for 3 children missing for 52 years

-Adelaide, Australia (CNN)Experts in the Australian city of Adelaide will begin excavating an industrial site Friday for the remains of three children who went missing 52 years ago.
+Adelaide, Australia (CNN)Experts in the Australian city of Adelaide started excavating an industrial site Friday for the remains of three children who went missing 52 years ago.

-Nine-year-old Jane Beaumont, her sister 7-year-old sister, Arnna, and their four-year-old brother Grant,vanished after going to nearby Glenelg beach for a swim on a warm summer day on January 26, 1966.
+Nine-year-old Jane Beaumont, her sister 7-year-old sister, Arnna, and their 4-year-old brother Grant, vanished after going to nearby Glenelg beach for a swim on a warm summer day on January 26, 1966.

 Their disappearance is one of the country's most infamous cold cases, and one that police are desperate to solve to bring peace to the children's frail parents who are now aged in their 90s.

-Friday's excavation will center on Castalloy factory in North Plympton, in Adelaide's inner west, which was once owned by businessman Harry Phipps.
+Friday's excavation is taking place at the Castalloy factory in North Plympton, in Adelaide's inner west, which was once owned by businessman Harry Phipps.
 He died in 2004.

 Phipps came to police attention in 2007 when a book was published that suggested he might be a credible suspect, but was not taken seriously until two men came forward claiming to have been paid by Phipps to dig a trench at his factory site as teenagers.